3DJakob/react-tinder-card/readme.md

 - optional
 - type: `SwipeRequirementFufillUpdate`

 Callback that will be executed when a `TinderCard` has fulfilled the requirement necessary to be swiped in a direction on release.
 This in combination with `onSwipeRequirementUnfulfilled` is useful for displaying user feedback on the card.
+When using this it is recommended to use swipeRequirementType='position' as this will fire a lot otherwise.

 ### `onSwipeRequirementUnfulfilled`